suciaulyaputri/Medical-Premium-Predicted/README.md

 # Summary

 Based on the linear regression model, the Mean Absolute Error (MAE) value is 25 and the Mean Absolute Percentage Error (MAPE) value is 28.
 On averange, our prediction deviates the true Premium Price by 2624.7.
-Moreover, this 2624.7is equivalent to 12% deviation relative to the true Premium Price.
+Moreover, this 2624.7 is equivalent to 12% deviation relative to the true Premium Price.
 The MAPE value is 12% indicates that the prediction results are accurate and can be used to estimate premium prices in the following year.